-Did you know that more than 50% of your home’s energy costs are from your heating and cooling?
-This is the reason why it’s so important to have an energy-efficient HVAC system.
+Did you know that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s essential to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at turning natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save consumers money and stimulate sustainability.
+In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save consumers money and stimulate sustainability.

-• Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit each year.
+- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-So what does all of this mean for your existing furnace in 2023?
-As of now, not much, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces